 Sherman Brings Decades of Experience in Non-profit Leadership and Advocacy to Role

-WASHINGTON, DC, December 13, 2022 — Leeann Sherman, MPS, CAE, has been named Chief Executive Officer of the American Association of Suicidology (AAS) as of December 5.
+WASHINGTON, DC, December 13, 2022 — Leeann Sherman, MPS, CAE, has been named President and Chief Executive Officer of the American Association of Suicidology (AAS) as of December 5.
 Sherman brings extensive non-profit experience with over 20 years in professional associations and community-driven, mission-based organizations to her tenure with AAS, a national organization that provides training, education, research and awareness programs to promote the understanding and prevention of suicide.

 Best known as a world-leader in the development, implementation, and facilitation of accreditation, certification, and training programs, AAS programs are evidenced-based and use best practices to uphold standards of care for those impacted by suicide.
 The non-profit provides accreditation, certification, and training opportunities for crisis centers, organizations, and individuals.

 “I am thrilled to be assuming this role in AAS,” Sherman says.
 “I have seen the true drive of the leadership, the board, our staff team and volunteers to make a real difference in the lives of individuals across the world, and I am looking forward to supporting and enhancing that goal by developing relationships.”

 “Leeann brings a high level of non-profit leadership professionalism and a fresh focus on advocacy to our already solid organization,” says AAS Board Chairman Tony Coder.
 “We are excited to bring her strong, decisive leadership and expertise to AAS.”